 Making the Diagnosis

 There are several tests that may be done to diagnose a pulmonary embolism.
 In addition to a chest X-ray, a ventilation perfusion (V/Q) scan may be performed to see if anything is blocking blood flow through the lungs.
 Other tests include CT scan or pulmonary angiography.
-For deep vein thrombosis, Doppler studies of the legs, venograms, or impedance plethysmography (IPG) of the veins may be done to detect a blood clot.
+For deep vein thrombosis, Doppler studies of the legs, venograms, or a blood test that measures for a substance called D-dimer may be done to detect a blood clot.
 For strokes, brain scans, angiography, or Doppler ultrasound studies may be used to detect arteries blocked by a blood clot.

 Treatment and Prevention

 The treatment for thromboembolism (blood clot embolism) involves anticoagulant or thrombolytic medications.
-Anticoagulants, such as heparin* or warfarin, are the main medications given for pulmonary embolism.
-Anticoagulants prevent further clotting of the blood.
+Anticoagulants, such as heparin*, low molecular weight heparin, warfarin, or factor Xa inhibitors, are the main medications given for pulmonary embolism.
+Factor Xa inhibitors include medications such as apixaban, rivaroxaban, fondaparinux, edoxaban and dabigatran.
+These agents are effective in preventing clot formation and have less side effects compared to warfarin.
 Thrombolytics such as alteplase and streptokinase help the body to dissolve the original clot.

 Non-medication methods to help prevent DVT include using compression devices and compression stockings (to ensure blood doesn't pool in the legs), and frequently stretching, massaging, and moving your lower leg muscles if you are inactive for a long time.
 You can also reduce your risk factors for getting blood clots, for instance by quitting smoking and controlling your blood pressure.